Wednesday, October 1, 2025

 Greatest Hits Volume I & II (1985)

-Joel would take some time off to get married for a second time and have a child, and put out an comprehensive overview of his output from 1973 to 1985.
+Joel would take some time off to get married for a second time and have a child, and put out a comprehensive overview of his output from 1973 to 1985.
 The only two new tracks hinted at the heavy synth and electronic pop that he would explore further a year later.
 This trend could also have been influenced by the popularity of figures like Thomas Dolby, and Depeche Mode, the two new tracks were a synth pop number “You’re Only Human (Second Wind)”, an anti suicide song that was inspired by personal experience, at the start of the seventies Joel did have a failed suicide attempt, and he continued to have depression issues he would keep from the public.
 The other track “The Night Is Still Young” seemed to reflect on his desire to settle down, he married Christie Brinkley and they had a child, hinting at something that the public had little suspicion of – that he would retire from recording within a decade.

 The Bridge (1986)